chai-tang/CISC-325-Group-22/README.md

 -   Similar menu navigation features as the teacher homepage, although with slightly different options for students specifically.
 -   Individual lessons can be selected from the table.
 For this prototype, they will all redirect to the same demo project.

-Student Project Page
+Student Project Pages

 -   Users can drag around blocks between the input, operator and block bank areas of the page.
 The output area updates automatically as blocks are moved.
--   Currently only has support for very basic math operations using some demo blocks.
+-   Currently only has support for specific block combinations using demo blocks.
 In a full implementation, these blocks and their combination outputs would be pulled from a database of projects created by a teacher user.
+-   Three demo pages; #1 does simple integer addition and subtraction, #2 does colour mixing, #3 does addition and multiplication.

 Known Issues: